 Insect bite, Boils, inflammation

 Take fresh leaves of Indian acalypha and prepare a paste.
-Apply this paste on affected areas.
+Apply this paste on the affected areas.

 - Skin diseases, eczema, psoriasis, ringworm, tinea versicolor, skin fungal infection